-Slea Head Drive is a circular route, beginning and ending in Dingle, in County Kerry, Ireland, with a length of 30 miles (47 km).
-The road, officially called R559, shows a large number of attractions and stunning views on the western end of the peninsula.
-The route is clearly labelled by road signs throughout its length.
-To properly enjoy the Drive, a half-day should be set aside for the journey.
+Slea Head Drive is the name of a very scenic loop route, beginning and ending at Dingle, in the westernmost part of the Dingle Peninsula, in southwest County Kerry, Ireland.
+It shows a large number of attractions and stunning views on the western end of the peninsula.
 It's one of the best coastal drives in the world.

 How long is Slea Head Drive?